wpvillain/ianua/README.md

 | gulp >= 3.8.10  | `gulp -v`    | `npm install -g gulp` |
 | Bower >= 1.3.12 | `bower -v`   | `npm install -g bower` |

+`npm install --unsafe-perm=true` to keep this baby up and running with old Gulp 2.x .

 For more installation notes, refer to the [Install gulp and Bower](#install-gulp-and-bower) section in this document.

 ## Features